We are proud to offer a robust curriculum in interprofessional education (IPE).

-In this year, students will participate in four one-week Inpatient Immersion experiences.
+In this year, students will participate in five one-week Inpatient Immersion experiences.
 You’ll be guided by attending physicians and residents as you participate in multiple patient care areas within the hospital setting.

 In Year 3, you’ll start directing your advanced clinical training toward your chosen areas of specialization.
 This specialty-focused longitudinal immersion will span the entirety of your remaining two years, allowing you to deepen your skills and knowledge in your area of interest.